ivadomed/model-spinal-rootlets/README.md

 ## 3) Results

-#How to use and results pdf
+Results and other tools created :

 ## 4) Discussion